https://www.glwd.org/about-us/press/our-story/

 With Jane Best, an organization was founded.
 Within two years, 50 nutritionally-tailored meals were being delivered daily from an Upper West Side kitchen.

-This they do, at dawn and at dusk, in the bitter cold and the sweltering heat; giving the gift of their hearts and their time to deliver more than 15,000 meals each weekday, to clients in all five boroughs, Hudson County, New Jersey and Westchester, Suffolk, and Nassau Counties.
+This they do, at dawn and at dusk, in the bitter cold and the sweltering heat; giving the gift of their hearts and their time to deliver 15,000 meals each weekday, to clients in all five boroughs, Hudson County, New Jersey and Westchester, Suffolk, and Nassau Counties.
 No one who qualifies has ever been turned away for any reason.